SanjidHossain/Shoe-Type-Recognizer/README.md

 # Dataset Preparation
 **Data Collection:** The data was collected by downloading from DuckDuckGo search using their term name <br/>
-**DataLoader:** Used fastai DataBlock API to set up the DataLoader where Resnet34 was used and was fine tuned multiple times. <br/>
+**DataLoader:** Used fastai DataBlock API to set up the DataLoader where Resnet34 was used and was fine-tuned multiple times. <br/>
 **Data Augmentation:** fastai provides default data augmentation which operates in GPU. <br/>
 Details can be found in `notebooks/Data_prep_for_capstone2.ipynb`

 # Training and Data Cleaning
-**Training:** Fine-tuned a resnet34 model for 5 epochs intially and then with 2 epochs for 4 times and got upto 89.6% accuracy. <br/>
+**Training:** Fine-tuned a resnet34 model for 5 epochs initially and then with 2 epochs 4 times and got up to 89.6% accuracy. <br/>
 **Data Cleaning:** This part took the highest time.
-Since the collected data were from browser, there were many noises.
-Also, there were images that contained Animations, adds as well as there were garbage data that contains irrelevent subjects.
+Since the collected data were from the browser, there were many noises.
+Also, there were images that contained Animations, adds as well as there were garbage data that contains irrelevant subjects.
 The was cleaned and updated by using fastai library `ImageClassifierCleaner`.the data were cleaned each time after training and finetuning till the last time which was the final iteration of the model. <br/>

 # Model Deployment
 The final model was deployed in HuggingFace Spaces using Gradio App.
 The implementation can be found in `deployment` folder or [here](https://huggingface.co/spaces/sanjid/Shoe-Type-Recognizer). <br/>